 “Material Default” means any breach of a fundamental or essential term or repeated breaches of any of the terms of the agreements referred to in clause6.7(g);

-“Negotiation Period” means the period during which negotiation in relation to a final Access Agreement is undertaken as specified in clause 6.6(b)6.6(b);
+“Negotiation Period” means the period during which negotiation in relation to a final Access Agreement is undertaken as specified in clause 6.6(b);

+“Newcastle Port Terminal Services Protocols” means the policies and procedures in place at the Carrington (Newcastle) Port Terminal published by GrainCorp from time to time in accordance with the Continuous Disclosure Rules and clause 9.1.

 “Nominated Elevation Capacity” is the tonnage of Elevation Capacity published on the GrainCorp web site that is available during any one Elevation Period at a particular port.